About Us Contact Shop

 Update: The site showing the tutorial no longer exists.

-9. Grapefruit and Salt Scrub
+13. Grapefruit and Salt Scrub for Sinks & Showers

 With the help of the citric acid from the grapefruit and the scrubbing action of the salt, you can kill stains in your sinks and showers quickly.
 Also, it’s so much more cost-effective than spending money on expensive cleaners!

-10. Dust Fans with Pillow Case
+14. Dust Fans With Pillow Case

 Ever notice how the dust on ceiling fans builds up fast and just looks really gross?
 Well, an easy way to clean it is to just use a pillowcase to take it off.
 The dust will fall into the pillowcase, and you won’t have to deal with it floating in the air after wiping it off.

-11. Multi-Purpose Bin Organizers
+19. Multi-Purpose Bin Organizers

 Storage bin organization is such a great addition to your kitchen.
 It keeps your pantry organized so you can easily find your stuff.
 Just grab a few from your favorite store, print out some cute labels, and keep them in an easy-to-grab space.